 According to this policy does not cover the complaint Suspensions, demotions, or discharge from employment shall be considered as formal complaints but shall be considered as basis for complaint.
 Salary increases, job classifications, and fringe benefits are matters determined during budget deliberations and are not considered items for formal complaint.
 The formal complaint procedure does not apply to action taken during the staff member’s probationary period or to action taken under the Reduction of Work Force Policy or the non-renewal of an individual’s appointment.

 Meetings and investigations shall be conducted during the staff member’s regular working hours whenever possible.
-At any step or level of the review procedures, the Head of Human Resources Unit may elect to compromise a decision to resolve the situation or make a recommendation to the President.
+At any step or level of the review procedures, the Director of HR Unit may elect to compromise a decision to resolve the situation or make a recommendation to the President.
 In addition, the Human Resources Unit shall serve in the capacity of an information gathering and advisory person.
-Each step or level should occur in a timely manner to be determined by the Head of Human Resources Unit.
+Each step or level should occur in a timely manner to be determined by the Director of HR Unit.
 The Deans’ Council may choose to appoint a committee to make recommendations to the Deans’ Council regarding individual complaints.

-At any time, the staff member receives an unsatisfactory reply or fails to receive a reply, he/she has the right to submit the complaint to the next level from the previous supervisor.
-The supervisor at this level shall review all the facts of the case and the decision rendered by the previous supervisor, and then renders a decision in writing to the staff member.
+At any time, the staff member receives an unsatisfactory reply or fails to receive a reply, he/she has the right to submit the complaint to the next level from the previous manager/director.
+The manager or the director at this level shall review all the facts of the case and the decision rendered by the previous manager/director, and then renders a decision in writing to the staff member.
 At each level, a copy of the reply to the complaint must be forwarded to the Human Resources Unit.
 This procedure shall be followed when applicable through the levels of progression.
-The decision of the Head of Human Resources Unit shall be final at this time unless, the Head of Human Resources Unit opts at his/her discretion to make a recommendation to the President/delegate (Vice President) for decision, in which case.
-An appeal’s provision must be made beyond the Human Resource Head’s Decision and prior to the President/delegate (Vice President)’s final decision.
+The decision of the Director of HR Unit shall be final at this time unless, the Director of HR Unit opts at his/her discretion to make a recommendation to the President/ delegate (Vice President) for decision, in which case.
+An appeal’s provision must be made beyond the Human Resource Director’s Decision and prior to the President/ delegate (Vice President)’s final decision.
 Staff members may contact the Human Resources Unit for additional information regarding grievance procedures.